jaanli/jaan.io/_posts/2013-09-01-applying-to-grad-school.md

 * Apply for every summer research scholarship such as the REU, DAAD RISE, Caltech SURF, or NSERC USRA even if you do not have the most competitive application and transcript, as the professor you apply with may decide to fund you through a separate grant if your initial funding application is not successful
 You may have to contact many professors before you find one willing to take you on - this is normal (I contacted around 30 faculty a year and the success rate was ~10%).
 * Take research courses, as electives or for your degree.
 For these you will also have to seek out professors to work with.
 At McGill such courses are the [396 research courses](http://www.mcgill.ca/science/research/ours/396), and other possible routes are MATH 470 (Honours Research Project) or PHYS 459 (Honours Research Project or Thesis).
-* Before contacting professors, read Matt Might's [how to email post](http://matt.might.net/articles/how-to-email/), use your official school email address, and Boomerang your emails to arrive at 9 AM on Wednesdays.
+* Before contacting professors, read Matt Might's [how to email post](http://matt.might.net/articles/how-to-email/), use your official school email address, and [Boomerang](http://www.boomeranggmail.com/) your emails to arrive at 3 PM on Wednesdays (see MailChimp's [email open rates summary](http://mailchimp.com/resources/research/)).
 * If you cannot find a professor willing to take you on for the summer, consider volunteering in a lab for a few hours each week or take a research course to get your foot in the door.
 If you have LaTeXed your CV (see below) tried the above options, contacted a ton of professors, and have been unsuccessful in securing a summer or semester-long position, send me an [email](mailto:altosaar@princeton.edu) and I will do my best to tell you how to improve your application.
 * Persistence pays off with professors - if they don't reply initially, show up at their office or send a follow up email.
 You can also attend local colloquia or talks in fields that interest you; approach professors after their talk to ask about opportunities at their school, get their card or contact info, and follow up via email.
 * Once you're working in research, do your best to see your project through from start to finish (this may mean putting in extra, unpaid time).